insure logo

 • Note items of higher value, such as artwork, collectibles, diamond jewelry and watches, which may need a certified appraisal and special additional coverage due to their higher value.

-When done, save multiple copies of the inventory list, images and additional items and receipts to a cloud-based service, a thumb drive that can be stored outside of your home, entrusted to friends or family or in a safe-deposit box.
+When done, save multiple copies of the inventory list, images and additional items and receipts to a cloud-based service, a thumb drive that can be stored outside of your home, entrusted to friends or family or in a safe deposit box.
 After all, if your home is destroyed, your inventory list will be gone, too.

 While a home inventory list for insurance is pretty straightforward to produce, it’s helpful to follow the advice of experts to ensure you’re prepared in case of the unexpected.
 Vanessa Coffeen Mcevoy, a former Farmers Insurance agent and current consultant has some tips to remember when creating a household inventory list.
-Some things to keep in mind include:

-Cash value vs. replacement value
+Actual cash value vs. replacement cost value

-Premiums for cash value are typically cheaper.
-In case of a claim, cash value coverage works by paying the depreciated cost of your lost or damaged items.
+Premiums for ACV are typically cheaper.
+In case of a claim, actual cash value coverage works by paying the depreciated cost of your lost or damaged items.
 This means the appraiser will value the item based on age and condition.
 For example, you may only receive $300 for a five-year-old television in average condition that you originally paid $1200 for brand new.
 You’ll need to find a second-hand model for a similar price point, or purchase a new one, paying the difference in price out of pocket.

-Special items
+Special or high-value items

 “Check your policy’s coverage limits.
 For example, you may find that jewelry is capped at $1,000 to $2,000 total,” Coffeen Mcevoy says.